Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Introduction

-Antimonotonicity is a natural counterpart to comonotonicity.
-Two variables $X$ and $Y$ are antimonotonic if they covary in the opposite direction; i.e., if $X$ and $-Y$ are comonotonic.
-For given marginal distributions, antimonotonicity minimizes correlation and leveraging possibilities. \cite{ACV21} introduced antimonotonic diversification for Choquet integrals.
-Antimonotonicity turns out to be of interest in its own right, and this paper studies it in general.
-It will shed new light on many classical results.
+Anticomonotonicity (AC) is a natural counterpart to comonotonicity.
+Two variables $X$ and $Y$ are AC if they covary in the opposite direction; i.e., if $X$ and $-Y$ are comonotonic.
+AC minimizes leveraging possibilities while maximizing hedging possibilities. \cite{ACV21} introduced AC diversification for Choquet integrals.
+AC turns out to be of interest in its own right, and this paper studies it in general.
+We will shed new light on many classical results, and provide new models.